Panhard rod: Advantages and disadvantages

 The advantage of the Panhard rod is its simplicity.
 Its major disadvantage is that the body must necessarily move in an arc relative to the axle, with the radius equal to the length of the Panhard rod.
 If the rod is too short, it allows excessive sideways movement between the axle and the body at the ends of the spring travel.
 Therefore, the Panhard rod is less desirable on smaller cars than larger ones.

 Two notable exceptions to this are the Mitsubishi Pajero Mini and Suzuki Jimny.
-Both are small light vehicles (they fall in the light vehicles category in Japan) that have a Panhard rod, but the off-road nature of these vehicles means that the lateral movement between axle and body is not important.
+Both are small light vehicles (they fall in the Kei car category in Japan) that have a Panhard rod, but the off-road nature of these vehicles means that the lateral movement between axle and body is not important.
 A suspension design that is similar but dramatically reduces the sideways component of the axle's vertical travel is a Watt's linkage.